amargherio/gateway-api-visualizer/README.md

 - `data/sample.yaml` – Minimal example with one Gateway and a few routes (includes an orphan route)
 - `data/sample-multi-gateways.yaml` – Larger scenario with 3 Gateways (multiple listeners each) and 20 routes spanning `HTTPRoute`, `TLSRoute`, and `GRPCRoute`, including multi-parent and orphaned routes to exercise coverage logic

-In the UI you can now use the Insert Sample dropdown to load either dataset directly without leaving the app.
+In the UI you can use the Insert Sample dropdown to load either dataset directly without leaving the app.

-## (Removed) Server Mode

-Earlier versions included a backend (REST endpoints + SSE streaming + file watcher).
-All of that has been removed; the app is now 100% client-side.

 ## Coverage Graph Schema